AkhilaMadduri/aut0-p1vot/README.md

 ## Features
-* One Command Execution :star_struck:	.
+* One Command Execution.
-* Suitable for training the server and network security :slightly_smiling_face:	.
+* Suitable for training the server and network security.
-* Fully automated :innocent:	.
+* Fully automated.
-* Source Libraries available, so you can modify the script as you understand the libraries :smiley:	 .
+* Source Libraries available, so you can modify the script as you understand the libraries.
-* Friendly Author :wink: .
+* Friendly Author.

 ## Installation
 Just clone the repository and get started